 "How do I go back to my WSL workplace once I closed it?"

-2. Open VSCode and click on file on the top left, click Open Recent and find it through there.
-You're probably looking something as ~/OperatingSystems/ [WSL: Ubuntu].
+and find it through there.
+You're probably looking something as~/OperatingSystems/ [WSL: Ubuntu]

 "My key bindings that Rincon provided isn't working!"